Standard models of degree $1$ del Pezzo fibrations: Gorenstein model

 Now we prove that $Y$ has Gorenstein canonical singularities.
 Since by construction of $\bar{X}$ we have $K_{\bar{X}}+\bar{\HHH}=\bar{\pi}^*D$ for some ample divisor $D$ on $C$ and $ g_* (K_{\bar{X}}+\bar{\HHH})=K_Y+H$ then from the commutativity of the diagram Thus $K_Y$ is a Cartier divisor.
 We have Hence $Y$ has canonical singularities.

+The fact that $Y_\eta$ is non-singular and $Y_\eta \simeq X_\eta$ follows from Proposition \ref{claim-19}.
+The special fibers are reduced and irreducible due to Lemma \ref{lem-14}.
 It remains to show that $Y$ is $G\mathbb{Q}$-factorial.
 We show this in the next lemma.

 \begin{lem} Let $\sigma \colon Y \longrightarrow C$ be a generalised Gorenstein del Pezzo fibration of arbitrary degree with at worst canonical singularities.
-Suppose that the fibers of $\sigma$ are irreducible.
-Then $Y$ is $\mathbb{Q}$-factorial. \end{lem} \begin{proof} Since $Y$ is canonical, by \cite[Corollary~5.40]{KM-1998} it has at most finitely many non-cDV points.
-It is well known that cDV singularities are $\mathbb{Q}$-factorial.
-Let $F = \sum F_i$ be the union of the fibers of $\sigma$ that contain all the non-cDV points.
+Suppose that the fibers of $\sigma$ are reduced and irreducible.
+Then $Y$ is $\mathbb{Q}$-factorial. \end{lem} \begin{proof} Since $Y$ is canonical it has finitely many non-$\mathbb{Q}$-factorial points by \cite[3.4]{Reid-1985}.
+Let $F = \sum F_i$ be the union of the fibers of $\sigma$ that contain all the points that are not $\mathbb{Q}$-factorial.
 Write the excision exact sequence